osbm/ain3003-term-project/README.md

 ## Step 5: Create the flask deployment

 Now lets create the flask deployment.
 This will create a flask instance with 1 replica.
 The docker image of the flask application will be pulled from [my docker hub repository](https://hub.docker.com/r/osbm/ain3003-flask-application).
 The docker image is created from the Dockerfile in the flask-application directory.
-So this may take some time to pull the image.
+So this will take some time to pull the image.

 ```
 kubectl apply -f flask-deployment.yaml